 What is the best kettle?

-Let's recap...if you want to buy the best kettle (in our opinion), we wouldn't hesitate to buy the Russell Hobbs Emma Bridgewater kettle.
-It looks great, boils quietly and has a lovely tactile handle.
-For a smarter option check out the Bosch Sky Kettle.
+Let's recap...if you want to buy the best premium kettle (in our opinion), check out the Bosch Sky Kettle.
 It has fantastic energy saving features including a keep warm function – so no need to re-boil – along with variable temperature settings.
-It gives you total control so you can make your tea, just how you want it.
-And with a sleek, shinny appearance, it will suit an array of kitchen decor.
+It gives you total control so you can make your tea just how you want it.
+And with a sleek, shiny appearance, it will suit an array of kitchen decor.